jonasmcferreira/whiteiron/jhed-wasteland/past.md

 **Revelation:** Frozen in a glacier

+T1: Odd amount of underdark denizens in J'hed

 ## The Twins Ivis and Aluna 52 years ago

 These twins were identical in visuals and used this to great effect.
 It wasn't until their downfall that most knew there was two of them.
 May be possible that the Kobolds new knowledge of traps and sources of their material come from those theiving caravans

+T1: Thieves Key and smugglers past is the remnants of this empire

 ### "Ivis" Male Drow Assassin